rayms/rayms.github.io/_posts/drafts/2018-01-13-civil-political-rights.md

 ![violations_by_keyword.jpeg]({{site.baseurl}}/img/violations_by_keyword.jpeg)

-We find that, at least according to the HRC's rulings, countires are committing torture the most when violating rights.
+We find that, at least according to the HRC's rulings, countires are committing torture more than any other violation of rights.
 It's interesting that, although the ICCPR is regarded by election observers as **the** international treaty governing election-related rights, the complaints mechanism seems to be used for more serious violations.

 Below, I've grouped different rights and assigned them to "elections," then filtered the keywords on that basis to see how many cases might be related: